Guardians of the Oglala Nation

-The Guardians of the Oglala Nation (GOONs) was a private paramilitary group established in 1972 by the elected tribal chairman, Dick Wilson under authority of the Oglala Sioux Tribal Council.
-It operated on the Oglala Sioux Pine Ridge Indian Reservation during the early 1970s.
-It was disbanded after a new chairman was elected in 1976.
+The Guardians of the Oglala Nation (GOON) was an American paramilitary group established in 1972 by Oglala tribal chairman Dick Wilson under authority of the Oglala Sioux Tribal Council.
+It operated on the Pine Ridge Indian Reservation during the early 1970s, and was disbanded after a new chairman was elected in 1976.

 Formation

-On November 10, 1972, the Oglala Sioux Tribal Council passed several resolutions following the Bureau of Indian Affairs building takeover in Washington, DC, by members of AIM after the march across the US.
-One criticized the American Indian Movement (AIM) for the destruction of records in the building takeover, as this adversely affected many Native American tribes by the loss of land, leasing, and other financial records.
+On November 10, 1972, the Oglala Sioux Tribal Council passed several resolutions following the Bureau of Indian Affairs building takeover in Washington, DC by members of the American Indian Movement (AIM), after their march across the US.
+One resolution criticized AIM for the destruction of records during the building takeover, as this adversely affected many Native American tribes by the loss of land, leasing, and other financial records.
 Another resolution authorized the elected tribal president, Dick Wilson, "to take whatever action that he felt would be necessary to protect the lives and property and to insure the peace and dignity of the Pine Ridge Indian Reservation" of the Oglala Sioux.

 Wilson soon used this authority to create a new private police force, which critics called "the goon squad", from its acronym.
+Although both "goon" and "goon squad" were both terms used in the United States to describe hired thugs, mercenaries, or employees of security companies since at least the 1930s, it is unknown if the organization's name is an intentional backronym.
 The GOONs were financed through the tribal government.
 In his 1991 book about the tribe and reservation, author Peter Matthiessen alleges that funding was derived through misappropriation of a federal highway safety program.
 GOONs soon were accused of intimidation of, and violence against, Wilson's political opponents.

 Role during the Wounded Knee Incident

 On February 27, 1973, local Oglala protesters and AIM activists seized the village of Wounded Knee, South Dakota, in an armed protest of their failed effort to dislodge Wilson from office.
-A 71-day standoff with law enforcement commenced, and ultimately Federal forces were sent to the reservation, as Federal law enforcement has jurisdiction over most criminal matters.
+A 71-day standoff with law enforcement commenced, and ultimately federal forces were sent to the reservation, as federal law enforcement has jurisdiction over most criminal matters.
 During the standoff, GOONs exchanged gunfire with the occupiers.
 GOONs also placed their own roadblocks.
 The FBI also closely collaborated with and supported the local tribal chairperson, and his vigilantes.
-Mr. Wilson was notorious for his corruption and abuse of power on the reservation.
+Wilson was notorious for his corruption and abuse of power on the reservation.